-The effectiveness of hedges is tested at least at each interim or year-end reporting date using mathematical and statistical methods.
-In the event that, due to its nature or following such tests, a derivative instrument held should be found to no longer be an effective hedge, the fair value of the instrument is immediately recognised through profit or loss.
-In the event the designation of the instrument as a hedge should continue to be supported by the tests of actual and future effectiveness, the cash-flow hedge accounting method of recognition is adopted (Note 4.2).
+The effectiveness of the hedge is tested at least at each interim or year-end reporting date using mathematical and statistical methods.
+In the event that, due to its nature or following such tests, a derivative instrument held should be found to no longer be an effective hedge, the fair value of the instrument is immediately recognised through profit and loss.
+In the event the designation of the instrument as a hedge should continue to be supported by the tests of actual and future effectiveness, the cash-flow hedge accounting method of recognition is adopted (Note 4.3).

+These transactions are mainly carried out with banks by Finmeccanica's Group Finance Department and then matched with the companies of the Group, which incur the relevant costs.
 At 31 December 2011, Finmeccanica had outstanding foreign exchange transactions in the interest of other Group companies totalling €mil.
-5,206 (notional amount) (a decrease of about 9% over the year-earlier period):
+5,789 (notional amount) (a decrease of about 9% over the year-earlier period).
+Overall, the average euro/US dollar exchange rate for hedging purposes came to about 1.32, relating in particular to Alenia Aeronautica, whose exposure represents about 65% of the Group's portfolio hedging transaction risk.